-- To provide educational and vocational skills to meet the needs of the wider financial community in areas of investment and risk finance. - To enable graduates to demonstrate in-depth knowledge and critical competence in these key areas of finance, so that they will be able to utilise a wide range of conceptual frameworks, drawn from learning about core elements in this area of finance namely; investment management, risk management and numerical financial analysis. - Develop individuals so that they have an ability to further utilise learning and personal growth through self directed programmes following successful completion of the programme. - To maintain and develop links with industry, government and professional bodies to enhance value of qualifications and services offered and to increase employability of our graduates - To promote quality research as an output in its own right and to underpin credibility of the taught programme. - To provide students with analytical skills in these key areas of finance, the ability to work with professionals from other disciplines and powers of advocacy in presenting cases and advising key decision-makers. - As far as possible, to harmonise with international professional bodies qualifications on similar lines to permit international credit accumulation and transfer.
+- To provide educational and vocational skills to meet the needs of the wider financial community in areas of investment and risk finance. - To comprehend and apply a wide range of conceptual frameworks, drawn from learning about core elements of investment management, risk management and numerical financial analysis. - To enable graduates to demonstrate in-depth knowledge and critical competency in the area of finance

+- To develop individuals so that they have an ability to further utilize learning and personal growth through self-directed programmes following successful completion of the programme. - To maintain and develop links with industry, government and professional bodies to enhance value of qualifications and services offered and to increase employability of our graduates - To promote quality research as an output in its own right and to underpin credibility of the taught programme. - To provide students with analytical skills in these key areas of finance, the ability to work with professionals from other disciplines and powers of advocacy in presenting cases and advising key decision-makers. - As far as possible, to harmonise with international professional bodies qualifications on similar lines to permit international credit accumulation and transfer.